'This is the patent age of new inventions for killing bodies, and for saving souls. All propagated with the best intentions'.—Lord Byron

 However, never in all my days of living would I conceive the inconceivable, the resurrection of Ravenna.

-The mortal earth was our terrestrial paradise, and our unbroken union was forever to be the eternal sanctuary of our undeniable affection toward each other in life.
+The mortal earth was our terrestrial paradise, and our unbroken union was forever to be the eternal sanctuary of our undeniable affection towards each other in life.
 Ravenna was the sparkling light of duceur that lit my eyes, but one day her mortal breath would expire tragically.

 I harken now to the matinal sounds of the bracing winds of the Alps that have eclipsed the once anodyne village that sheltered our worldly pleasantries and entertainment.